At a Glance - Conditional Statements

 Both (A) and (C) are automatically consistent with the statement, since in both cases the hypothesis of being under 16 years old is not met.
 They're older than 16, so we don't care about them.

 In (D), Rob meets the hypothesis since he is 10 years old, and he also satisfies the conclusion of not driving, so (D) is consistent.
 Good thing too, since we don't want ten-year-olds on the road.
-Jordana, on the other hand, is a counterexample because she meets the hypothesis but does not meet the conclusion.
-Consequently, only (C) is inconsistent with the general statement.
+Celine, on the other hand, is a counterexample because she meets the hypothesis but does not meet the conclusion.
+Consequently, only (B) is inconsistent with the general statement.

 Write "All citizens of Egypt speak Arabic," in p → q form.